Anemy/GameXfer/README.md

 #### Threads

 - thread
-  - threadId `String` or `Number` - Unique in combination with forumId.
+  - threadId `String` - Unique in combination with forumId.
+It's the count of the actual forum in that thread.
   - forumId `String` - Unique in combination with threadId.
   - title `String`
   - description `String`